-Moe enables / disables the charger via CR7.
-When Moe pulls the CHRGTRL line low, CR7 sinks current from the Battery Charger's VC pin shutting down the error amplifier and disabling switching.
-R21 ensures that the charger remains off when Moe is starting up.
+Moe enables / disables the charger via CR102.
+When Moe pulls the CHRGTRL line low, CR102 sinks current from the Battery Charger's VC pin shutting down the error amplifier and disabling switching.
+R120 ensures that the charger remains off when Moe is starting up.

-Lid Open Detection - A self-aligning connector routes power and motor signals from the power supply compartment to the CPU board.
+Lid Open Detection

+A self-aligning connector routes power and motor signals from the power supply compartment to the CPU board.
 When the lid is closed the DOOROPEN signal is shorted to ground.
 When the lid is open a pull-up resistor ensures a high level on DOOROPEN.
 Moe monitors this line to detect lid open conditions that are reported to the system software to avoid misinterpretation of motor fault indications.
 When the door is open, the motor connections are lost and Larry receives no tachometer feedback from the motor.
 Without knowing the cause of the lost tachometer info, Larry can only respond with a paper jam condition.
 Moe's knowledge of the lid state is used to suppress this error message as well as prevent further print operations.

-AC Power Monitor - Moe senses the presence of AC power through a voltage divider (R1, 8) which drives the under-voltage detection comparator in the Battery Charger (Vtrip = approx. 7V).
+AC Power Monitor

+Moe senses the presence of AC power through a voltage divider (R102, 101) which drives the under-voltage detection comparator in the Battery Charger (Vtrip = approx. 7V).
 The battery charger will not be enabled unless the DC power supply voltage is above approximately 21V.

+Battery Pack

-Battery Pack - The MAC 5000 uses a 15-cell NiMH (Nickel Metal Hydride) battery pack with integral thermal sensor for charge termination detection and self-resetting thermal fuse for short circuit protection.
+The MAC 5500 uses a 15-cell nickel metal hydride (NiMH) battery pack with integral thermal sensor for charge termination detection and selfresetting thermal fuse for short circuit protection.
 Charge current and normal system operating power are obtained from the AC power supply.
 The charger circuitry monitors both battery charge current and power supply output current.
 The battery is always charged at the maximum rate possible but system power demands take precedence over charger demands.
 The charger automatically reduces charge current as required to keep the AC power supply output current within specified limits.
 In the extreme (during printing) charging ceases and energy is taken from the battery to meet peak system demands.
 When system power draw declines, all excess power supply capacity is once again delivered to the battery.

-Battery Temperature Sensor - Moe uses a thermal sensor inside the battery pack to determine when to terminate charge.
+Battery Temperature Sensor

+Moe uses a thermal sensor inside the battery pack to determine when to terminate charge.
 During normal charge, the electrical energy obtained from the power supply is stored in chemical reactions in the battery.
 When the battery reaches full charge there are no more reactants available in which to store chemical energy and the supplied charge power is converted directly to heat.
 The sudden rise in pack temperature caused by this release of heat is an indicator of full charge.
 When the rate of pack temperature rise exceeds a certain threshold, charge is terminated.
 This is the only normal charge termination mechanism.
+Fully drained battery may give higher temperature rise for initial few minutes.
+To avoid the premature termination of charge, the threshold is set at a higher level for first five minutes.
 Abnormal conditions such as battery or ambient temperatures beyond spec, or excessive pack voltage, may also terminate charge.
 Once fully charged, the battery is maintained by low duty cycle charge current pulses.